 Step 1: Graduate from high school or obtain a GED (four years).

 Most undergraduate institutions require students to have completed high school or obtained a GED for admission.
 Students can complete college credits in high school by taking AP or IB classes and scoring well on the tests.
-In order to be prepared for further studies, high school students should take psychology, biology, math, and chemistry courses.
+To be prepared for further studies, high school students should take psychology, biology, math, and chemistry courses.

 Step 2: Complete a bachelor’s degree program (four years).

-Before graduate school, students will need to complete an undergraduate degree.
-Most neuropsychology programs require students to complete a bachelor of science (BS) degree.
-The most popular major for professionals in this field includes psychology, neuropsychology, pre-medicine, or biology.
+Before graduate school, students must complete an undergraduate degree.
+Most neuropsychology programs require a bachelor of science (BS) degree.
+The most popular majors for professionals in this field include psychology, neuropsychology, pre-medicine, or biology.

 Step 3: Obtain a PhD or PsyD from an APA-accredited school in psychology or neuropsychology (four to seven years).

 A doctoral degree is required to pursue a career in neuropsychology.
 Students can typically choose an academic or clinical path.
-Depending on the field of research it can take between four to seven years to complete the program.
+Depending on the research field, it can take four to seven years to complete the program.

 Step 4: Complete internship hours (two to five years).